netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 - **footprint**: Estimated footprint per passenger.
 In tonnes CO2eq.
   Current precision is one decimal point.
-- **offset_price:** Object representing price for offsetting this flight through GoClimateNeutral.
+- **offset_prices[]:** Array of objects representing prices in the currencies requested for offsetting this flight through GoClimateNeutral.
 Currently returns non-final prices in SEK.
   - **amount**: Amount.
 In smallest denomination of currency indicated by **currency** (e.g. 1000 for 10.00 EUR).
   - **currency:** ISO 4217 currency code for amount specified by **amount**.